flucoma/flucoma-docs/doc/BufMFCC.rst

 :control windowSize:

    The window size.
-As MFCC computation relies on spectral frames, we need to decide what precision we give it spectrally and temporally, in line with Gabor Uncertainty principles. http://www.subsurfwiki.org/wiki/Gabor_uncertainty.
+As MFCC computation relies on spectral frames, we need to decide what precision we give it spectrally and temporally.
+For more information visit https://learn.flucoma.org/learn/fourier-transform/.
 The default is 1024.

 :control hopSize: